lojban/mediawiki-docker/README.md

 How To Restart The Server
 -------------------------

-	$ ./run_docker.sh

-That's it.
-That will rip down both the database and web containers and restart them.
+	$ systemctl --user restart lojban_mediawiki_web

+That restarts only the web container.
+If the DB container is running OK (you can check with "systemctl --user status"), you should probably leave it alone, but if you really want to restart it:

+	$ systemctl --user restart lojban_mediawiki_db

 How To Test Changes
 -------------------